Junker Queen: Promotion and reception

 To promote Overwatch 2, Blizzard showcased her as a new character at the 2022 Xbox & Bethesda Games Showcase available upon release of the title later that year.
 In 2023, a large, 16 in statue was released on Blizzard's online store to further promote the character, made out of a mixture of PVC and polyresin.
+Similarly, Funko Pop also released a figure of the character in 2023.
+In 2026, cards and keychains featuring Junker Queen were included in Chinese Burger King meals as part of a cross-promotion between the company and Loverwatch.

 Despite only being a background character in the original Overwatch, fans took a heavy liking to Junker Queen due to the Junkertown map reveal trailer's voiceover, and then moreso when the map became playable on the game's public test server.
 Other journalists such as Gita Jackson of Kotaku and Chris Moyse of Destructoid further noted the fan reaction, with Moyse noting players heavily requesting the "Legion of Doom-esque lovely, all spiked armour and Mad Max-haircut" be added as a playable character, with a large amount of fan art and cosplay following suit.
 Jeff Kaplan in turn referenced people's requests for a playable version of the queen prior to the character's actual unveiling, such as on his 2019 "Overwatch Yule Log" stream where he mused with the audience what character class she would be.